© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Friar Biggins monastic grange is a scheduled monument protected by Historic England under reference 1007636.
 View the official record →

-Friar Biggins monastic grange is a medieval agricultural establishment located in Westmorland, England, dating from the medieval period.
+Friar Biggins is a monastic grange located in Westmorland, England, representing the agricultural infrastructure of the medieval religious establishment.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007636.

 Friar Biggins monastic grange is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007636.